 Post by Islanders Girl on Aug 22, 2006 20:56:34 GMT -5

-*Nellie wore this outfit in Samantha’s Valentine Crafts.*
+This outfit was worn by Nellie in the book Samantha’s Valentine Crafts.

 Nellie's Spring Party Dress $22 Rating: A